ibi/wf-extensions-chart/com.ibi.calendar/README.md

 To configure or customize your extension edit "properties" object in properties.json file.

 	"properties": {
-		"titles": {
+		"language": null, // "en", "es" to set language and first day of week (by the moment only "en" & "es") "titles": {
 			"year": {
 				"font": "14px sans-serif",